gerhardmalberg88/DepthSensing/README.md

 Depth sensing program and web server need to be set up separately.

-### To set up Depth sensing program, navigate to DEPTHSENSING directory.
+### To set up Depth sensing program
+1. Navigate to DEPTHSENSING directory.
-$ cd DEPTHSENSING
+"""cd DEPTHSENSING
+"""

-Make new directory named build if it is not created and navigate there.
+2. Make new directory named build if it is not created and navigate there.
 $ mkdir build
 $ cd build

-Generate native makefiles from CMake project file.
+3. Generate native makefiles from CMake project file.
 $ sudo cmake ..

-Preprocess, compile, assemble and link.
+4. Preprocess, compile, assemble and link.
 $ sudo make

 Depth sensing program is now successfully set up.